AdobeDocs/commerce-admin.en/help/b2b/account-company-create.md

    >
    >The customer group assignment determines which shared catalog is available to the company and its employees.
 By default, the company is assigned to the customer group that is set as the default in the configuration.

-   - You can change the **Customer Group** assignment for the Company and its employees to a group that has access to a different shared catalog, or to a standard customer group.
+   - You can change the **Customer Group** assignment for the Company and its employees to a group that has access to a different shared catalog or to a standard customer group.
 You are prompted to confirm before the group is changed.

       ![](./assets/company-advanced-settings-customer-group-admin.png)<!-- zoom -->
       _Changing the customer group_